Major depressive disorder: Other

-Transcranial magnetic stimulation (TMS) or deep transcranial magnetic stimulation is a noninvasive method used to stimulate small regions of the brain.
-TMS was approved by the FDA for treatment-resistant major depressive disorder (trMDD) in 2008 and as of 2014 evidence supports that it is probably effective.
+Transcranial magnetic stimulation (TMS) or deep transcranial magnetic stimulation (dTMS) is a noninvasive method used to stimulate small regions of the brain.
+TMS was approved by the FDA for treatment-resistant major depressive disorder (trMDD) in 2008.
+While TMS is widely considered safe and effective for treating MDD, its actual efficacy and tolerability vary across populations, with high heterogeneity, small-study effects, and widespread bias in the evidence.
 The American Psychiatric Association, the Canadian Network for Mood and Anxiety Disorders, and the Royal Australia and New Zealand College of Psychiatrists have endorsed TMS for trMDD.
 Transcranial direct current stimulation (tDCS) is another noninvasive method used to stimulate small regions of the brain with a weak electric current.
 Several meta-analyses have concluded that active tDCS was useful for treating depression.

 There is a small amount of evidence that sleep deprivation may improve depressive symptoms in some individuals, with the effects usually showing up within a day.
 This effect is usually temporary.
 Besides sleepiness, this method can cause a side effect of mania or hypomania.
-There is insufficient evidence for Reiki and dance movement therapy in depression.
+There is insufficient evidence for reiki and dance movement therapy in depression.
 Cannabis is specifically not recommended as a treatment.

+The microbiome of people with major depressive disorder differs from that of healthy people, and probiotic and synbiotic treatment may achieve a modest depressive symptom reduction.
+With this, fecal microbiota transplants (FMT) are being researched as add-on therapy treatments for people who do not respond to typical therapies.
+It has been shown that the patient's depressive symptoms improved, with minor gastrointestinal issues, after a FMT, with improvements in symptoms lasting at least 4 weeks after the transplant.